data-preservation-programs/ValidationBot/README.md

 ## Auditor

-The Auditor is responsible for running **validation modules** on the various tasks that it recieves and publishes the **validation results** to Web3Storage.
+The Auditor is responsible for running **validation modules** on the various tasks that it recieves, publishing the **validation results** to Web3Storage.
 A module's purpose is to test different aspects of a storage provider.
 These modules include:

 * Echo - returns the task input to test its received.
 * Trace Route - tests approximate geolocation of miner.